-This spice mix is the true taste of Autumn.
-A delicious, quick, and easy, a homemade spice blend that can elevate your Fall recipe creations and make your house smell amazing.
+This pumpkin pie spice blend is the true taste of Autumn.
+A delicious, quick, and easy, homemade spice mix that can elevate your Fall recipe creations and make your house smell amazing.

 The best thing about making your own spice blend is that you can add, reduce, or omit ingredients, in this case, spices.
 It is also fresher, more fragrant, and overall tastier.
-And if you have allergies, you are sure that the mixture is not contaminated.
+And if you have allergies, you make sure that you don't contaminate the mixture.

 All spices are welcome in the Mediterranean diet.
 This combination of spices is frequently used in Mediterranean and Middle Eastern cuisines, both in sweet and savory dishes.

 Pumpkin pie spice has been referenced in cookbooks dating to the 1890s.
-It is an American spice mix commonly used in pumpkin pie.
+It is an American spice mix, that cooks commonly use in pumpkin pie.
 The combination of sweet cinnamon with the nutty taste of nutmeg, the spice from ginger and cardamom, and the sharpness of cloves can uplift any sweet baked good.

 Cinnamon: Ground cinnamon is the base for a pumpkin pie spice blend.
 It comes from the bark of a tree, and it's the commonly known cinnamon stick.
 Cassia and Ceylon are the most common varieties.
 Cinnamon balances blood sugar levels.